 Amazing Reviews: “Kraven’s First Hunt” (Amazing Spider-Man 564-567)

-“Kraven’s First Hunt” is the story line that starts Brand New Day: Complete Collection Volume 2, a grouping of twelve issues that I will be reviewing, once again, in three separate blogs.
-As a small tangent before delving into the story lines within the volume, I have to admit that I really, really like these giant collections of issues.
+“Kraven’s First Hunt” is the storyline that starts Brand New Day: Complete Collection Volume 2, a grouping of twelve issues that I will be reviewing, once again, in three separate articles.
+As a small tangent before delving into the storylines within the volume, I have to admit that I really, really like these giant collections of issues.
 One volume, twelve issues.
 Done.
 For a guy who wanted to collect all 159 physical issues leading up the final #700, these larger volumes were wonderful.
 They take a bunch of dense material and put it in one volume that makes for easy reading and organization.

 "Life is a Highway"

 So then, onto the issues themselves.
 The first story in this volume is sort of a filler tale, just a single issue story told for fun to take up some space between the previous two-parter that I mentioned in the last article and the upcoming Kraven’s daughter storyline showcased in this post.

 Actually, this issue was tacked onto the end of the first Complete Collection volume, even though it appeared in the “Kraven’s First Hunt” standalone volume originally.
 I’m not sure why they worked it that way, but I decided to slide it in here because of the original publication.
 It’s sort of a fun issue, too.